hirolemo/Photofy/README.md

 ## `How to Use
 Visit https://hirolemo-photofy.firebaseapp.com/ to upload pictures and use site.

-### Local Setup
+### Local Setup/Run
+You do not need to perform the local setup below to use the application.
+This is to replicate/modify/extend the project on your own.

 1. Clone or download the repository
   - if cloning, install Git here: https://git-scm.com/downloads and then run 'git clone https://github.com/hirolemo/Photofy.git' in a terminal window